A Cartesian grid-based boundary integral method for moving interface problems

-The main objective of this paper is to develop an efficient and stable Cartesian grid-based boundary integral method for solving the Hele-Shaw flow and the Stefan problem.
-By reformulating the PDEs as boundary integral equations, we use a finite difference analogue of the boundary integral method known as the kernel-free boundary integral (KFBI) method.
-The KFBI method is based on potential theory and is specifically designed to solve boundary value problems of elliptic equations on irregular domains \cite{Ying2007}.
-It takes advantage of fast PDE solvers on Cartesian grids and eliminates the need to evaluate singular and nearly singular integrals.
-The method has been extended to higher-order versions and has been successfully applied to solve various problems in the past \cite{Ying2013,Xie2020,Ying2014}.
-To accurately track the moving interface, the $\theta-L$ approach is utilized to represent the Jordan curve and achieve equidistant interface discretization.
-In addition, the SSD method is employed to enhance the efficiency and stability of numerical schemes for interface evolutions in both the Hele-Shaw flow and the Stefan problem.
+The goal of this paper is to develop a Cartesian grid-based boundary integral framework for moving interface problems and to apply it to the Hele-Shaw flow and the Stefan problem.
+After reformulating the bulk PDEs as boundary integral equations, we solve them with the kernel-free boundary integral (KFBI) method, a finite-difference analogue of the classical boundary integral method.
+The KFBI method is based on potential theory and is designed for elliptic boundary value problems on irregular domains \cite{Ying2007}.
+It leverages fast PDE solvers on Cartesian grids and avoids the evaluation of singular and nearly singular integrals.
+Higher-order versions have also been developed and applied successfully to a range of problems \cite{Ying2013,Xie2020,Ying2014,Cao2022}.
+Compared with traditional boundary integral methods, the present method is quadrature-free for most of the computation and can handle PDEs with variable coefficients \cite{Ying2014,Cao2022}; compared with traditional finite element and finite difference methods on irregular domains, it yields a well-conditioned discrete linear system and fast convergence when GMRES is used.
+To evolve the moving interface accurately and stably, we use the $\theta-L$ formulation together with the SSD method, which maintains mesh quality and removes curvature-induced stiffness through semi-implicit time stepping.
+The resulting framework provides a unified treatment of both elliptic- and parabolic-type moving interface problems on fixed Cartesian grids.

-The remainder of this paper is organized as follows: In Section \ref{sec:prob}, we outline the governing equations of the Hele-Shaw problem and the Stefan problem.
-Section \ref{sec:BIE} introduces time discretization methods for time-dependent PDEs and formulations of boundary integral equations.
-The kernel-free boundary integral method is elaborated upon in Section \ref{sec:KFBI}.
-Numerical approaches for interface evolution are described in Section \ref{sec:IEM}.
-Numerical results are presented in Section \ref{sec:res}.
-Finally, in Section \ref{sec:discuss}, we briefly discuss the advantages of the proposed method and potential areas for improvement.
+The rest of this paper is organized as follows.
+Section \ref{sec:prob} introduces the governing equations for the Hele-Shaw and Stefan problems.
+Section \ref{sec:BIE} presents the time discretization of the time-dependent PDEs and the corresponding boundary integral formulations.
+Section \ref{sec:KFBI} describes the kernel-free boundary integral method.
+Section \ref{sec:IEM} presents the numerical treatment of interface evolution.
+Section \ref{sec:res} reports numerical results.
+Finally, Section \ref{sec:discuss} summarizes the main advantages of the method and discusses possible extensions.